pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus (2024-03-01)

+The current focus is on upgrading Shadcn UI to the latest version.
+We've replaced the outdated shadcn-ui and @shadcn/ui packages with the new shadcn package.
+We've updated all existing UI components to their latest versions and added new components like Carousel, Drawer, and Command.
+We've also replaced the deprecated toast component with the new sonner component and created a migration utility to ensure backward compatibility with existing code.

-The current focus is on fixing TypeScript errors in the Interview Questions Generator that were causing build failures in Vercel deployment.
+Previously, the focus was on fixing TypeScript errors in the Interview Questions Generator that were causing build failures in Vercel deployment.
 We've added proper type annotations to callback parameters in filter and map functions throughout the file, replacing implicit 'any' types with explicit string and unknown types where appropriate.
 This ensures type safety and prevents build failures in production.

 Previously, the focus was on fixing a critical security issue where the Groq API key was being exposed to the client.
 We've replaced all instances of `NEXT_PUBLIC_GROQ_API_KEY` with the server-side only `GROQ_API_KEY` to ensure that API keys are never exposed to the client.
 This change affects multiple API routes including the llama.ts, learning-content, 2do/process-voice, competency-manager, and training-plan routes.
 We've also updated the .env.example files to remove any references to public API keys.